react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 tracked by listening to bubbling onFocus in the default `CellRendererComponent`.
 1. **"home"** The area at the beginning of the list (for home key).
 1. **"end"** The area at the end of the list (for end key).

+> Note that Apple devices have "fn + left" or "fn + right" which behave similarly
+> to home/end, but do not move selection in apps like Finder.

 The above scenarios are not exhaustive.
 E.g. we may want to keep a *selected* item realized that is not *focused*.
 These scenarios may require additional APIs